ithaka/PEP/docs/students.md

 If you are unsure about whether a citation is necessary, it’s always better to provide one.
 It’s much better to cite too heavily than to run the risk of plagiarism.

 ### Plagiarism
 Plagiarism is the use of another person’s words or ideas without providing proper credit.
 When you think of the word “plagiarism,” you might think of someone downloading a paper from the Internet or copying a classmate’s work.
 But plagiarism is often not intentional, and it’s much broader than just copying someone else’s work.
-It can be as simple as:
+It can be as simple as:<br />
-* Failing to include a citation for an idea you’ve restated in your own words
+* Failing to include a citation for an idea you’ve restated in your own words<br />
-* Paraphrasing in language that is too close to the original, or
+* Paraphrasing in language that is too close to the original, or<br />
-* Forgetting to put quotation marks around content from another writer’s work
+* Forgetting to put quotation marks around content from another writer’s work<br />

 As a writer, you are responsible for avoiding plagiarism — and there’s really no room for accidents.
 It’s essential to be conscious of giving credit to your sources.